Ideological Roots of Politics

 and political figures collected during fieldwork in Iraq, the United States and Germany from 2016 to 2019, as well as a rich collection of original ideological documents.
 My key argument is that actors’ ideological frameworks are the critical explanatory factor.
 More specifically, ideologies exert their effects by informing which relations, institutions, and practices actors pursue and by mediating the impact of other dimensions of social life.

 The project has been funded by Smith Richardson Foundation ISS Fellowship, DAAD Research Grant, and Yale MacMillan Center International Dissertation Fellowship.
-Drawing upon the dissertation data, I have published a peer-reviewed article in Globalizations and a book chapter in Kurdish Autonomy and U.S. Foreign Policy.
-Another sole-authored article is currently under review in the British Journal of Sociology.
+My dissertation has also been awarded the 2023 Marvin B. Sussman Dissertation Prize by the Yale Sociology Department.
+Drawing upon the dissertation data, I have published a peer-reviewed sole-authored article in the British Journal of Sociology, another peer-reviewed co-authored (first author) article in Globalizations, and a book chapter in Kurdish Autonomy and U.S. Foreign Policy.